InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL.md

   <tr>
     <td><code>tmax</code></td>
     <td>integer</td>
     <td>Maximum time in milliseconds the exchange allows for bids to be received including Internet latency to avoid timeout.
-This value supersedes any <em>a priori</em> guidance from the exchange.
+This value supersedes any general guidance from the exchange.
 If an exchange acts as an intermediary, it should decrease the outbound <code>tmax</code> value from what it received to account for its latency and the additional internet hop.</td>
   </tr>
   <tr>
     <td><code>at</code></td>